Urspringen

-Urspringen is a community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.
+Urspringen is a municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.

 Geography

 Location

 Urspringen lies in the Würzburg Region.

 The community has only the Gemarkung (traditional rural cadastral area) of Urspringen.

 History

 The former Amt of the County of Castell passed after mediatization in 1806 and border adjustments in 1810 to the Grand Duchy of Würzburg, with which it passed in 1814 to Bavaria.
 In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.

 Population development

 Within town limits, 1,168 inhabitants were counted in 1970, 1,160 in 1987 and in 2015 1,344.